owncloud-archive/documentation/admin_manual/installation/source_installation.rst

 Extension   Reason
 =========== =====================================================================
-`Bzip2`_    Required for extraction of applications `cURL`_     Highly recommended, as some functionality, such as HTTP user
-            authentication, depends on it
-`Fileinfo`_ Highly recommended, as it enhances file analysis performance `intl`_     Increases language translation performance and fixes sorting of
+`Bzip2`_    Required for extraction of applications `Fileinfo`_ Highly recommended, as it enhances file analysis performance `intl`_     Increases language translation performance and fixes sorting of
             non-ASCII characters